 - They contain three important anti-inflammatory components; they all help avoid chronic and excessive inflammation and can help those suffering from arthritis, gout, or other inflammatory conditions.

 - The antioxidant content might help reduce oxidative stress caused by free radicals, thus decreasing the risk of cancer.

-- They might also help maintain blood sugar levels, thus decreasing the risk of diabetes, also seem to have a positive effect on blood pressure, they can regulate hormone levels, can protect the baby during the pregnancy due to their high acid folic content, and can help when trying to lose weight.
+- They might also help maintain blood sugar levels, thus decreasing the risk of diabetes, they also seem to have a positive effect on blood pressure; they can regulate hormone levels, can protect the baby during pregnancy due to their high acid folic content, and can help when trying to lose weight.

 - Add the crumbled bacon, season with sea salt and freshly ground black pepper (generously), sprinkle with herbs if desired, and serve.

 - I have served these delicious German-style Brussels sprouts with lots of different roasts, for instance, the Oven Slow-Cooked Turkey Leg or Red Wine Turkey.

 - We also had this side dish with steaks, like Beef Tagliata, Pork Chops, or a good Beef Roast.

 - And I have also served them as a main dish for dinner with a slice of bread on the side.